 Middle age people in China now seem to be too busy with their work to practice sports.
 According to the China Youth Daily Social Investigation Center China, only 1 in 4 middle age Chinese practice sports 3 times a week or more.

 Moreover, in the traditional Chinese culture, they should care more about their parents and kids.
 It means a big part of their expense on sports goods is for their parents and kids.
-However， with the increase in China’s living condition, more and more people want to enjoy life.
+However, with the increase in China’s living conditions, more and more people want to enjoy life.

 Old people market is now getting more and more attention because their consumption habits have changed.
 They are less sensitive to price and they have a strong desire to compensate themselves.
 As a result, they begin to spend more on not only clothing but also sports goods.
-It is foreseeable that as a newly-developed market, old people market will undergo a fast growth in the following years.
+It is foreseeable that as a newly-developed market, the old people market will undergo fast growth in the following years.

-The silver economy which is gaining ground in China will be even more important in the future as the life expectancy of people tend to rise and the number of children per Chinese family is in the decrease, consequence of the One Child policy.
+The silver economy which is gaining ground in China will be even more important in the future as the life expectancy of people tend to rise and the number of children per Chinese family is in decrease, a consequence of the One Child policy.

 POSITIONING OF YOUR BRAND